Moshe Aharon Poleyeff

-Moshe Aharon Poleyeff (1888 – 1966) was an American rabbi, teaching at Yeshiva University (YU) in New York where he was a Rosh Yeshiva for over 45 years, training generations of rabbis, including Rav Mordechai Gifter.
+Moshe Aharon Poleyeff (1888 – 1966) was an American rabbi, teaching at Yeshiva University (YU) in New York where he was a Rosh Yeshiva for over 45 years, training generations of rabbis, including Mordechai Gifter.

 Biography

-Moshe Aharon Poleyeff was born in 1888, in Timkovitz, near Slutsk, 98 km south of Minsk, Belarus (White Russia).
+Poleyeff was born in 1888, in Timkovitz, near Slutsk, 98 km south of Minsk, Belarus (White Russia).

-He was a student of Rabbi Isser Zalman Meltzer, from whom he received his smicha in 1910; married 1912.
+He was a student of Rabbi Isser Zalman Meltzer, by whom he was ordained in 1910.
+He married Rochel in 1912.

-Poleyeff arrived in the United States in 1920, and immediately began a teaching career at Yeshiva University in New York, where for about 46 years he was one of the most revered YU/RIETS Roshei Yeshiva.
-His Talmidim numbered in the thousands.
+Poleyeff arrived in the United States in 1920, and immediately began a teaching career at Yeshiva University in New York, where for about 46 years he was a YU/RIETS Roshei Yeshiva and had thousands of students.
 His "Thursday Shiur" teaching methodology incorporated a student-presented topic, followed by discussion; he helped the student prepare the prior week or two.

-Rav Poleyeff died 2 Kislev 5727 (1966); on his 25th Yartzeit, a former student with whom he had ongoing correspondence, Rabbi Mordechai Gifter, spoke in the NYC shul of son Rabbi Yisroel Poleyeff.
-YU's Rabbi Hershel Schachter spoke at the 30th.
-For the 50th Yartzeit, YU/RIETS made a special gathering.
+Poleyeff died 2 Kislev 5727 (November 1966).